Find a Physician

-If you are a patient who is concerned about your insurance covering Acessa, have experienced an insurance denial or have been denied access to the Acessa procedure through your commercial or Medicaid plan, we have resources for you.
+If you are a patient who is concerned about your insurance covering Acessa, have experienced an insurance denial or have been denied access to the Acessa procedure through your commercial or Medicaid plan.

 Questions to Ask Your Doctor about Fibroids

 These are my symptoms...could these be due to fibroids?